Georgia & Florida Bike Tour of Historic Coast | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-Leave from the resort for a loop ride around Jekyll Island.
-You stop along the way to visit the historic sites of Horton House, Dubignon Cemetery, Driftwood Beach, and the National Historic Landmark District.
-The day’s ride is on flat roads and bike paths.
+Depart from the resort for a scenic loop ride around Jekyll Island, following flat roads and bike paths.
+Along the way, stop to explore historic sites including Horton House, DuBignon Cemetery, Driftwood Beach, and the National Historic Landmark District.

 Cumulative Distance Range: 17 miles